ScriptFUSION/Porter/README.md

 $specification->setFetchExceptionHandler(new ExponentialSleepFetchExceptionHandler(1000000));
 ```

 Durability only applies when connectors throw a recoverable exception type derived from `RecoverableConnectorException`.
-If an unexpected exception occurs the fetch attempt will be aborted.
+If an unexpected exception occurs, the fetch attempt will be aborted.
 For more information, see [implementing connector durability](#durability-1).
 Exception handlers receive the thrown exception as their first argument.
 An exception handler can inspect the recoverable exception and throw its own exception if it decides the exception should be treated as fatal instead of recoverable.

 Caching
 -------